Home Care Library

 A Better Sealing Clothes Dryer Vent

-When you install the dryer vent closure, you will want to be sure to installed absolutely vertical, otherwise it may not work properly.
-Also you may want to paint your vent closure as ultraviolet light from the sun can damage the unprotected plastic.
+When you install the dryer vent closure, you will want to be sure to install it absolutely vertical, otherwise, it may not work properly.
+Also, you may want to paint your vent closure as ultraviolet light from the sun can damage the unprotected plastic.

 The Heartland 21000 dryer vent closure is simple and effective, but it does require some maintenance from time to time.
 You will need to remove the vent lid periodically to clean out any lint built-up, especially as it may affect the free movement of the floating cup.